nats-io/nats.java/README.md

 [![Javadoc](http://javadoc-badge.appspot.com/com.github.nats-io/jnats.svg?label=javadoc)](http://javadoc-badge.appspot.com/com.github.nats-io/jnats)
 [![Coverage Status](https://coveralls.io/repos/nats-io/jnats/badge.svg?branch=master)](https://coveralls.io/r/nats-io/jnats?branch=master)

 This is a WORK IN PROGRESS.
 It's not quite a stable release.
+Test coverage is inadequate (currently around zero).
+Documentation (javadoc) is in progress.

 Please refer to the TODO.md for constantly updating information on what things are not complete or not working.
 Watch this space for more info as it becomes available.